SIPam-Dev/map2pdb/readme.md

 A segment filter specifies the index value of segments/sections to include or exclude from the PDB.
 The list of segments can be found at the very top of the MAP file.
 Most of the code is typically located in segment 0001 so a common filter would be:

 ```
   -include:0001
 ```

-In order for a filter to be recognized as a segment filter it must consist of 4 hexadecimal digits.
+In order for a filter to be recognized as a segment filter it must consist of 4 decimal digits.

 #### Examples

 * Read from foobar.map, create foobar.pdb, patch foobar.exe to reference foobar.pdb and only include symbols from segment 0001 but ignore all units starting with "dx" or "cx":

   ```
   map2pdb -include:0001 -exclude:dx*;cx* -bind foobar.map
   ```

 * Read from mypackage.map, create mypackage.pdb and patch mypackage.bpl to reference mypackage.pdb:

   ```
   map2pdb -bind:mypackage.bpl mypackage.map
   ```

 ### Requirements

 Since map2pdb uses the information in your project's MAP file to generate the PDB file, you need to link your projects with a **Detailed** map file.
 You do not need to link with debug information but the detailed MAP file is required.
 Additionally you should compile with full **Debug Information** enabled since this controls if the MAP file will contain line number information or not.